 You can find our complete guide to Emirati food and where to find the best traditional restaurants in Dubai here.

 10. A day trip to the Musandam Peninsula

-If time in your Dubai itinerary will permit for an extra day trip this is a MUST!
+If time in your Dubai itinerary permits for an extra day trip, this is a MUST!

-We could also compromise and say a visit to Hajar Mountains in Ras Al Khaimah, or Hatta will also give you a great taster for the country’s rugged beauty.
+We could also compromise and say a visit to the Hajar Mountains in Ras Al Khaimah, or Hatta will also give you a great taster of the country’s rugged beauty.
 But honestly, Musandam is in a league of its own when it comes to peaceful, raw beauty.

 You will need a full extra day on your Dubai itinerary as there is a border crossing involved and plenty of winding roads, but the reward as you float on a traditional dhow boat, watching dolphins play amongst the dramatic khors, is simply unmissable.

 Remember, this is only an introduction to what there is to see and do in Dubai.
-Your full itinerary will depend on whether you are a first time or repeat visitor along with your tastes and interests.
+Your full Dubai itinerary will depend on whether you are a first-time or repeat visitor, along with your tastes and interests.

 What more is there to do in Dubai?

 There is plenty more to explore in Dubai whether you are family travellers, culturally curious, or simply want to enjoy some time in the sun (I know we are all of these!).
 Make sure you check out our guide to the best time to visit, so there are no surprises with the heat and religious events and pop over to check out these individual attraction reviews.

 Before you go… More important things you should know when planning a trip to Dubai